swcarpentry/board/subcommittees/mentoring/procedure-debriefing-session.md

 Each debriefing session **must** have at least one **facilitator**.

-The **facilitator** is responsible to provide one place where instructors attending the debriefing could share notes of the debriefing.
+The **facilitator** is responsible for providing one place where instructors attending the debriefing can share notes of the debriefing.

 The **facilitator** is also responsible